mongodb/specifications/source/auth/tests/mongodb-oidc.rst

   inputs and returns a valid access token.
 - Perform a ``find`` operation that succeeds.
 - Assert that the OIDC callback was called with the appropriate inputs, including the timeout parameter if possible.
-Ensure that there are no unexpected fields.
 - Close the client.

 **2.2 OIDC Callback Returns Null**